brookshi/Hitchhiker/doc/howtouse-en.md

 Auto run `Collection` in `Schedule`, you need sort requests if there are dependencies between them, and you can select environment and comparing environment.
 By the way, you can use `Run now` in menu to run it at any time, and will receive real-time messages of request (base on WebSocket).
+There is a `Run now` interface exposed for external applications, the url is: `http://ip:port/api/schedule/{schedule_id}/run`, remember pass http authorization header.

 ### Compare response